 If the issue is not resolved meeting with the Program Coordinator/Department Chair, the student has three business days to file a written appeal with the Vice President of Academic and Student Affairs.
 The VPASA will meet with all parties concerned within the next three business days to attempt to resolve the dispute.
-The VPASA will have three business days from the last meeting to render a decision on the grade appeal, decision of the VPASA is final.
+The VPASA will have three business days from the last meeting to decide on the grade appeal, which is final.